 The pastoral system is the key driver in this.
-Houses provide a strong family-orientated support for pupils and families and will be a feature of Isambard Kingdom Brunel School.
-The Houses will reflect the innovation and inventiveness of Brunel, and will be named after great scientists, mathematicians, environmentalists and inventors, especially female and from ethnically diverse groups, inclusive of people living/ who lived with disabilities, to reinforce the positive growth mindset that will characterise learning in the school.
+Houses provide a strong family-orientated support for children and families and are a key feature of IKB.
+The Houses reflect the innovation and inventiveness of Brunel, and are named after great scientists, mathematicians, environmentalists, inventors and olympians to reinforce the positive growth mindset that will characterise learning in the school.

 Every Child Participates

 IKB believes strongly in community and the contribution that young people make is essential to the wellbeing of their local, national and global community.
-IKB will centre itself firmly in the heart of local community and support the community by ensuring pupils have a clear sense of what makes a good citizen and a good neighbour as well as understanding the responsibilities and the privilege of living in the UK.
-Pupils will have a strong sense of themselves in the local, national and global context so that they have clear sense of the responsibility they have to others, in the present and in the future.
+IKB centres itself firmly in the heart of the local community and supports the community by ensuring children have a clear sense of what makes a good citizen and a good neighbour as well as understanding the responsibilities and the privilege of living in the UK.
+Pupils have a strong sense of themselves in a local, national and global context so they have a clear sense of the responsibility they have to others, in the present and in the future.